AuReMe/esmecata/article_data/README.md

 - [human oral v1.0](https://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-oral/v1.0/)
 - [pig gut v1.0](https://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/pig-gut/v1.0/)

+It contains the input files for esmecata (`*_esmecata.tsv` files) and metadata files (`*_genomes-all_metadata.tsv` files) indicating for each MAGs different measures (such as the completness and contamination).

 ### Biogas reactor

-An OTU table from a biogas reactor experiment.
+An OTU table from a biogas reactor experiment containing the taxonomic assignment and the abundance of each OTU in different samples (corresponding to time of measurements of the biogas reactor).

 ### Algae symbionts